kubernetes-retired/external-storage/README.md

 For a full guide on how to write an external provisioner using the library that demonstrates the above, see [here](docs/demo/hostpath-provisioner/).

 If you want your provisioner to be compatible with users' RBAC/PSP/OpenShift authorization policies also consider reading [this](docs/authorization.md).

+## Roadmap

+February
+* Finalize repo structure, release process, etc.

+## Community, discussion, contribution, and support

+Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).

+You can reach the maintainers of this project at:

+- Slack: #sig-storage

+## Kubernetes Incubator

+This is a [Kubernetes Incubator project](https://github.com/kubernetes/community/blob/master/incubator.md).
+The project was established 2016-11-15 (as nfs-provisioner).
+The incubator team for the project is:

+- Sponsor: Clayton (@smarterclayton)
+- Champion: Brad (@childsb)
+- SIG: sig-storage

+### Code of conduct

+Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).